 Imagine that your brain has two settings: focus mode and scanning mode.
 At any given time, you’re either in one mode or the other.
 Lets take a look at each.

-Focus Mode is used to make headway on 1 high priority project of choice.
+Focus Mode is used to make headway on one high priority project of choice.

 It doesn’t have to be for a long period of time.
 Depending on the nature of your project, your scanning type and your propensity for ADD attacks, focus mode may last 20 minutes, a few hours or a week.